Eugene Mamut: Biography

-From 1949 to 1959, Yevhenii Mamut attended secondary schools No. 95, No. 48, and No. 9 in Kharkiv.
+From 1949 to 1959, Mamut attended secondary schools No. 95, No. 48, and No. 9 in Kharkiv.
 Between 1959 and 1961, he worked as a fourth-class lathe operator at the experimental plant of the Kharkiv Polytechnic Institute.
 From 1961 to 1963, he pursued studies at the Kharkiv Construction College, specialising as an electrical technician.
 Between 1963 and 1967, he served in the Soviet military with the Pacific Fleet on Russky Island, attaining the rank of Chief Petty Officer.
 From 1967 to 1970, he was affiliated with the Department of Dynamics and Strength of Machines (DPM) at KhPI, where he obtained two inventor's certificates from the Patent Office for an innovative method of measuring non-electrical quantities.
 In 1971, he was awarded a diploma in electrical engineering from KhPI.
 Between 1970 and 1978, he worked as an engineer at the KhPI film studio, where he developed a custom animation stand and pioneered techniques for microscopic cinematography.